Old Albany Post Road: 18th and 19th centuries

 After the war, the new state began making further use of the road.
 A regular stagecoach route was chartered along the road by the legislature in 1785, and the mileposts were upgraded by the end of the century.
 By then a regular mail route was in place, with riders going up the east side of the river and down another road on the west side on a weekly basis.

 In 1789 a new survey was taken and the old maps revised.
 These match today's known milestone locations along the entire former length of the road.
 A decade later, New York's Act to Regulate the Highways directed every county highway superintendent to place stone mile markers along the road.
 By the next year all the remaining mileposts had been placed.

-A private company built the Highlands Turnpike to the west, in more level country, and opened it in 1806.
+A private company built the Highlands Turnpike to the west, in more level country, which opened in 1806.
 This diverted traffic away from the section north of Peekskill through Continental Village and past the lakes.
 Iron mining at Hopper Lake in the 1820s partially replaced it, and the stage route was not changed.
 The old road fell into further disuse when the turnpike became a public highway in 1833 and it was no longer needed as a shunpike.
 The completion of the Hudson River Railroad to Albany in 1850 made the road obsolete as a commercial and postal artery, and stage service ended.